ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/manage_subscription_workflow.md

    * The API can be consumed once the API credential details are received.

-{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user subscribes an API to an application until Amplify Central shows the subscription state of **Active**.
-This is because of the time it takes to discover the change on Azure API Management service and send events back and forth between API Manager and Amplify Central.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user subscribes an API to an application/usage plan/subscription until Amplify Central shows the subscription state of **Active**.
+This is because of the time it takes to send events back and forth between the Gateway and Amplify Central.{{< /alert >}}

+{{< alert title="Note" color="primary" >}}If the FrontEnd API on API Manager corresponding to the Catalog item is set to **unpublished** at the time the subscription is initiated, the Discovery Agent will receive the event, but will not allow the subscription to be completed.
+Instead, it will send back a subscription status of **Subscribe failed**.{{< /alert >}}

+{{< alert title="Note" color="primary" >}}The API Manager application and the API must be in the same organization.
+Otherwise, an error message is displayed in the Discovery Agent log.
+**Workaround**: You can grant the API access to the organization where the application belongs:

+1. In the UI, select the API.
+2. Expand **Manage selected**.
+3. Select **Grant access**.
+{{< /alert >}}

 ## Unsubscribe workflow